saurabhkashyap/.github/CLA.md

 ## Moral Rights

-To the fullest extent permitted under applicable law, you hereby waive, and agree not to assert, all of your "moral rights" in or relating to your Contributions for the benefit of Koj, its assigns, and their respective direct and indirect sublicensees.
+To the fullest extent permitted under applicable law, you hereby waive, and agree not to assert, all of your "moral rights" in or relating to your Contributions for the benefit of Raindigi, its assigns, and their respective direct and indirect sublicensees.

 ## Third Party Content/Rights